Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 Signs of Postnatal Depression and Anxiety

 Any of these features may serve as warning signs of postnatal depression or anxiety.
 Remember, only a qualified mental health professional can diagnose depression or anxiety following a thorough assessment of your personal situation and circumstances.
-If you’re concerned about the way you’ve been feeling, please don’t delay speaking with your regular healthcare provider or check out our anonymous online test below and see if one of our online courses could help.
+If you’re concerned about the way you’ve been feeling, please don’t delay speaking with your regular healthcare provider or check out our anonymous online test below and see if one of our online programs could help.

 What Causes Postnatal Depression and Anxiety?